rishi5kesh/Satellite-Image-Alignment-Differencing-and-Segmentation/README.md

 # Satellite-Image-Alignment-Differencing-and-Segmentation

-View Readme.dox for a detailed report of the project.
+View Readme.docx for a detailed report of the project.